bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 | 017    | Set Membership      | 1           |
 | 020    | Roles               | 1           |

-Although a controller should validate its logical network configuration before it allows starting a competition run, nothing prevents another mediator to “take over” a device in the middle of a run.
+Although a controller should validate its logical network configuration before it allows starting a competition run, nothing prevents another mediator from "taking over" a device in the middle of a run.

 A mediator must discard any changes in assigned roles when the Set Membership parameter indicates to leave the network, to prevent altering another logical network configuration.